Jefferies Financial Group Lowers Elastic (NYSE:ESTC) Price Target to $135.00

-Elastic (NYSE:ESTC) had its price objective cut by Jefferies Financial Group from $185.00 to $135.00 in a report published on Tuesday morning, The Fly reports.
-They currently have a buy rating on the stock.
-The analysts noted that the move was a valuation call.
+Elastic (NYSE:ESTC) had its target price cut by stock analysts at Jefferies Financial Group from $185.00 to $135.00 in a report issued on Monday, Benzinga reports.
+The brokerage currently has a “buy” rating on the stock.
+Jefferies Financial Group’s price objective indicates a potential upside of 18.96% from the stock’s previous close.

-In other news, CEO Shay Banon sold 79,020 shares of the firm’s stock in a transaction that occurred on Wednesday, March 3rd.
-The stock was sold at an average price of $133.72, for a total value of $10,566,554.40.
-Following the completion of the sale, the chief executive officer now directly owns 8,527,218 shares of the company’s stock, valued at approximately $1,140,259,590.96.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CFO Janesh Moorjani sold 14,732 shares of Elastic stock in a transaction that occurred on Monday, March 1st.
-The shares were sold at an average price of $142.62, for a total value of $2,101,077.84.
-Following the completion of the sale, the chief financial officer now owns 47,675 shares in the company, valued at $6,799,408.50.
+In other news, CFO Janesh Moorjani sold 14,732 shares of the firm’s stock in a transaction on Monday, March 1st.
+The stock was sold at an average price of $142.62, for a total transaction of $2,101,077.84.
+Following the completion of the sale, the chief financial officer now directly owns 47,675 shares of the company’s stock, valued at approximately $6,799,408.50.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, CEO Shay Banon sold 79,020 shares of the firm’s stock in a transaction on Wednesday, March 3rd.
+The shares were sold at an average price of $133.72, for a total value of $10,566,554.40.
+Following the sale, the chief executive officer now directly owns 8,527,218 shares of the company’s stock, valued at $1,140,259,590.96.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 129,468 shares of company stock worth $16,874,165.
-Company insiders own 25.20% of the company’s stock.
+Insiders sold a total of 129,468 shares of company stock valued at $16,874,165 over the last three months.
+25.20% of the stock is currently owned by insiders.

-Institutional investors have recently added to or reduced their stakes in the business.
-Bank of New York Mellon Corp lifted its stake in shares of Elastic by 252.6% in the first quarter.
-Bank of New York Mellon Corp now owns 1,428,580 shares of the company’s stock valued at $158,858,000 after purchasing an additional 1,023,475 shares during the period.
-Mawer Investment Management Ltd. acquired a new stake in shares of Elastic during the 4th quarter valued at approximately $144,347,000.
-FMR LLC boosted its stake in shares of Elastic by 10.7% during the 4th quarter.
-FMR LLC now owns 9,543,976 shares of the company’s stock worth $1,394,661,000 after acquiring an additional 925,846 shares in the last quarter.
-Morgan Stanley grew its holdings in shares of Elastic by 142.7% in the 4th quarter.
-Morgan Stanley now owns 1,347,381 shares of the company’s stock worth $196,893,000 after acquiring an additional 792,117 shares during the period.
-Finally, Marcho Partners LLP increased its stake in Elastic by 120.4% in the 1st quarter.
-Marcho Partners LLP now owns 1,118,609 shares of the company’s stock valued at $124,389,000 after purchasing an additional 611,001 shares in the last quarter.
-70.50% of the stock is owned by institutional investors.
+Several institutional investors have recently made changes to their positions in the company.
+Wetherby Asset Management Inc. increased its position in shares of Elastic by 2.0% during the 4th quarter.
+Wetherby Asset Management Inc. now owns 4,530 shares of the company’s stock valued at $662,000 after purchasing an additional 89 shares during the last quarter.
+We Are One Seven LLC increased its position in shares of Elastic by 2.8% during the 1st quarter.
+We Are One Seven LLC now owns 4,726 shares of the company’s stock valued at $338,000 after purchasing an additional 127 shares during the last quarter.
+Xponance Inc. increased its position in shares of Elastic by 2.0% during the 1st quarter.
+Xponance Inc. now owns 6,949 shares of the company’s stock valued at $773,000 after purchasing an additional 137 shares during the last quarter.
+Exchange Traded Concepts LLC increased its position in shares of Elastic by 341.5% during the 4th quarter.
+Exchange Traded Concepts LLC now owns 181 shares of the company’s stock valued at $26,000 after purchasing an additional 140 shares during the last quarter.
+Finally, Icon Wealth Partners LLC grew its stake in shares of Elastic by 7.4% during the 1st quarter.
+Icon Wealth Partners LLC now owns 2,278 shares of the company’s stock worth $253,000 after acquiring an additional 156 shares during the period.
+70.92% of the stock is owned by hedge funds and other institutional investors.

 Elastic N.V., a search company, delivers technology that enables users to search through structured and unstructured data for a range of consumer and enterprise applications.
 It primarily offers Elastic Stack, a set of software products that ingest and store data from various sources and formats, as well as perform search, analysis, and visualization.